-The headteacher/CEO will certify that procedures for ensuring safety precautions are properly managed are discussed, formulated and effectively disseminated to all staff.
+The Headteacher will certify that procedures for ensuring safety precautions are properly managed are discussed, formulated and effectively disseminated to all staff.

 Staff will contact the emergency services in an emergency.
-Staff will alert their colleagues to the incident, if it is safe and appropriate to do so, using two-way radios.
+Staff will alert their colleagues to the incident, if it is safe and appropriate to do so, using internal phones where applicable or their personal mobile phone.

-Where an ambulance is called for a pupil, office staff will contact the pupil's parent.
-Where necessary, all pupils will be evacuated from the building and taken to the designated emergency assembly point - currently, these are the areas that schools uses for the fire muster point.
+When an ambulance is called for a pupil, office staff will contact the pupil's parent.
+Where necessary, all pupils will be evacuated from the building and taken to the designated emergency assembly point - currently these are the areas that schools use for the fire muster point.
 Staff will be aware of any pupils who have PEEPs.
 Staff will be responsible for the safety of pupils and responding to any questions from the emergency services, as best they can.